Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Applications to the Burgers Equation and Numerical Results

 As we can see from Table \ref{table:1D:Burgers:MG}, the relative $L_2$ error decreases as we move from lower to higher grades within the first stage of training.
 Specifically, in Stage 1, Grade 1, we obtain a relative $L_2$ error of 7.45e-04, which decreases to 3.30e-04 in Grade 2 and further to 1.15e-04 in Grade 3.
 This demonstrates that increasing the number of grades can improve performance.
 In Stage 2, the relative $L_2$ error is further reduced to 9.65e-06 through fine-tuning of the Grade 3 network.

 Table \ref{table:1D:Burgers} compares the performance of single-grade learning models (SGL-1, SGL-2, and SGL-3) and the TS-MGDL model for solving the 1D Burgers equation.
 The hyperparameters used for training the SGL neural networks include a learning rate of 1e-3, a decay rate of 1e-4, and 550,000 epochs for each model.
 The relative $L_2$ error for SGL-1 is 5.75e-04, for SGL-2 is 3.02e-04, and for SGL-3 is 2.53e-04.
 In comparing the numerical results of the TS-MGDL and SGL methods, we can see that TS-MGDL achieves lower relative $L_2$ errors than SGL.
 The TS-MGDL method achieves a relative $L_2$ error of 9.65e-06, which is significantly lower than the lowest error achieved by any of the SGL methods, which is 2.53e-04.
-Moreover, Grades 2 and 3 of Stage 1 generate approximate solutions having accuracy comparable to those generated by SGL-2 and SGL-3, but require significantly less epochs.
+Moreover, Grades 2 and 3 of Stage 1 generate approximate solutions having accuracy comparable to those generated by SGL-2 and SGL-3, but require significantly fewer epochs.
 All these facts suggest that TS-MGDL is more effective than the SGL method for problems with complex solutions, as it approximates the solution of the PDE by gradually increasing the complexity of the neural network.

-Figure \ref{fig:1d:TS-MGDL} illustrates the results of TS-MGDL at time $t=0.99$.
-Figures \ref{fig:ex1-grade-1}, \ref{fig:ex1-grade-2}, and \ref{fig:ex1-grade-3} display the solution components $u_1^*$, $u_2^*$ and $u_3^*$ achieved at Grade 1, Grade 2, and Grade 3, respectively.
-Figure \ref{fig:ex1-stage2:add} displays the solution component $\widetilde{u}_{3}^{*}$ generated in stage 2, showing that $\widetilde{u}_{3}^{*}$ contains richer information than $u_3^*$ does.
-Figure \ref{fig:1d:ts-mgdl-error} provides a comparison of the absolute errors between the predicted and true solutions at $t=0.99$, for Grades 1,2,3 and Stage 2.
+Figure \ref{fig:1d:ts-mgdl-error} provides a comparison of the absolute errors between the predicted and true solutions at $t=0.99$, for Grades 1, 2, 3, and Stage 2.
 The results indicate that the TS-MGDL method approximates the solution well, with the error gradually decreasing from grade 1 to grade 3.
 After the training in the second stage, the error in the solution becomes significantly smaller than that of the first stage, indicating the effectiveness of the TS-MGDL method in improving the accuracy of the solution.